leonardofaria/leonardofaria.net/content/posts/2020/11/30/creating-har-files-with-lighthouse.md

 This package works like a charm; it creates a HAR file following the [HAR 1.2 spec](http://www.softwareishard.com/blog/har-12-spec/) and all that I need to provide is an array of raw events that comes from the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Who provides the raw events?
 Lighthouse!

-Let's take a look at the implementation (from my [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples)):
+Let's take a look at the implementation (from my <A href="https://github.com/leonardofaria/lighthouse-examples">lighthouse-examples GitHub repository</A>):

 ```js showLineNumbers
 const lighthouse = require('lighthouse');